-To ensure that ETC meets its legislative requirements regarding the receipt, storage and sharing of information about its customers and staff (individuals).
+To ensure that ETC meets its legislative requirements regarding the receipt, storage, and sharing of information about its clients/students and staff (individuals).

 SCOPE OF POLICY

-Information or an opinion about an individual’s racial or ethnic origin, political opinion, membership of a political association, religious beliefs, memberships of professional or trade associations, sexual preferences or practices, criminal record.
+Information or an opinion about an individual’s racial or ethnic origin, political opinion, membership of a political association, religious beliefs, memberships of professional or trade associations, sexual preferences or practices, criminal record, medical/health information.

 1) ETC is committed to respecting the right to privacy and protecting personal information.
 ETC is bound by the Australian Privacy Principles that underpin the Privacy Act of 1988 (Commonwealth).